 Eating sugary or sweet foods can cause a temporary sweet aftertaste in the mouth.
-However, a persistent sweet taste in the mouth can be a sign of a more serious condition.
+However, a persistent sweet or fruity taste in the mouth can be a sign of a more serious condition.

 A sweet taste in the mouth can be a signal of the body having trouble regulating blood sugar, which may be due to diabetes.
 There is also a range of other possible causes, each requiring specific care.